seacomoseo/inspiritsbar.de/content.en/single/about-us.md

 image: base/poster.png
 summary: inSpirits was born from a deep belief in sustainable events.
 Our founders, Timo and Carlos, aim to provide first-class service and unforgettable moments…
 translationKey: about-us
 seo: About us - inSpirits Bar
 description: ''

+tpl:
   sections:
   - file: about-us-header
   - file: about-us-numbers
   - file: about-us-enjoyment
   - file: about-us-team
   - file: common-gallery
   - file: about-us-values
   - file: about-us-sustainability
   - file: common-lets-talk

 gallery:
   title: A team that has been working together for years and will make your event a success